cerner/fhir.cerner.com/content/millennium/r4/financial/coverage.md

 _Implementation Notes_

 * For Private Coverages, only Encounter-level Coverages may be deleted.
-* For Public healthcare Coverages, both Encounter-level and Patient-level Coverages may be deleted.
+* For Public Coverages, both Encounter-level and Patient-level Coverages may be deleted.

 ### Authorization Types